beginning of content

 Key facts

-• Sinusitis is an inflammation of the hollow spaces in the skull between/behind the eyes, forehead and cheeks.
+• Sinusitis is an inflammation of the hollow spaces in the skull behind the eyes, nose, forehead and cheeks.

-• Symptoms of sinusitis may include nasal discharge and obstruction, changes in smell and facial pain or pressure — symptoms may worsen when bending over or radiate to your teeth.
+• Symptoms of sinusitis may include a runny or blocked nose, changes in smell and facial pain or pressure — symptoms may worsen when you bend over or spread to your teeth.

-• Sinusitis is usually caused by a bacterial infection following a viral infection such as the common cold.
+• Sinusitis is usually caused by a viral or bacterial infection.

-• You doctor can usually diagnose sinusitis by talking to you about your symptoms and by examining you.
+• Your doctor can usually diagnose sinusitis by asking about your symptoms and examining you.

-• To treat sinusitis your doctor may prescribe medicines including regular pain relief, a saline nasal spray, a nasal decongestant, inhaled steroids or an antibiotic.
+• To help with your sinusitis symptoms, your doctor may recommend or prescribe medicines including regular pain relief, a saline or steroid nasal spray or a nasal decongestant.

 What is sinusitis?

-Sinusitis is when the hollow spaces between and behind the eyes, forehead and cheeks become inflamed.
-Your body will often overcome the cause of inflammation in about 3 weeks without the need for medical treatment.
-Sinusitis can sometimes be a chronic (long term) condition, as a complication of allergies or structural problems in the nose.
+Sinusitis is when the hollow spaces behind the eyes, nose, forehead and cheeks become inflamed.
+Your body can most likely recover without the need for medical treatment.
+Sinusitis can sometimes be a chronic (long-term) condition, as a complication of allergies or structural problems in the nose.

 What are the symptoms of sinusitis?